-The Great Debate: Is the strikeout killing baseball?
+The Great Baseball Debate: Is the Strikeout Killing This Sport?

 I read an article on FiveThirtyEight authored by Nate Silver wherein he states that relievers have broken baseball.
 His reasoning seems sound, from a certain perspective.
 He believes that the rise in relievers, as he terms them "OMG's" (One inning Max effort Guys; cute) is threatening baseball with more strikeouts than at any other time in baseball history.
 And, that is a fact: There are more strikeouts than ever before.
 But is this truly the reason, the sole reason?
 Or is there another factor at play here?

 In truth, I had noticed additional relievers of late but I noticed something more before that.
 Something that I am far more concerned with than a reliever striking out a batter.

 Ok, let me explain.
 I do believe that strikeouts are increasing but not necessarily just for the reason Silver describes.
 I do believe that is a part of the problem but not the full problem.
 Rather, the problem I see is the quest for home runs.
 The search for more offense in baseball has led to a larger part of the baseball population attempting to manifest itself into what they are not, or at least have never been: power hitters.

 Historically, sluggers have been seen as a feast or famine type of hitter.
 It has been presented or at least thought that few true power hitters were of the type that rarely struck out.
 In swinging for the fence they missed often enough, but today's high strikeout rates have something hitters of the past never had.

 In today's world of baseball, the strikeout isn't what it was in times past, and it doesn't carry the negative connotations it did before.
 Slowly but surely it has become accepted as a part of the game, not something to be avoided.